My-Climate-Journey/climate-sustainability-investment-framework/README.md

 It will now live on as a collaborative, open-source project.
 Contributions, suggestions, and discussion are all welcome.

 **Menu**
-* If you want to read the most up-to-date version of the framework, see **[Investment Framework.md](https://github.com/My-Climate-Journey/climate-sustainability-investment-framework/blob/master/Investment%20Framework.md)**
+* If you want to read the most *up-to-date version* of the framework, see **[Investment Framework.md](https://github.com/My-Climate-Journey/climate-sustainability-investment-framework/blob/master/Investment%20Framework.md)**

-* If you want to ask a question, raise an issue, or start a topic of discussion, go to **[Issues](https://github.com/My-Climate-Journey/climate-sustainability-investment-framework/issues)** and click the green "New issue" button.
-Then write a title and the text for your question/issue/discsussion
+* If you want to *ask a question, raise an issue, or start a topic of discussion*, go to **[Issues](https://github.com/My-Climate-Journey/climate-sustainability-investment-framework/issues)** and click **New issue**
+  * Then write a title and the text for your question/issue/discsussion, and click **Submit new issue**

-* If you want to edit/revise the framework, go to **[Investment Framework.md](https://github.com/My-Climate-Journey/climate-sustainability-investment-framework/blob/master/Investment%20Framework.md)** and click the 'Edit' button in the bar above the document.
+* If you want to *edit/revise* the framework, go to **[Investment Framework.md](https://github.com/My-Climate-Journey/climate-sustainability-investment-framework/blob/master/Investment%20Framework.md)** and click the **Edit** button in the bar above the document.

-  * At any time, you can click "Preview Changes" to see how your changes will appear.
+  * At any time, you can click **Preview Changes** to see how your changes will appear.

-  * When your edits/revisions are complete, scroll to the bottom 'Commit changes' section.
-Give a title for the changes you made, and describe **why** you made that change.
+  * When your edits/revisions are complete, scroll down to the 'Commit changes' section.
+Give a title for the changes you made, describe why you made the changes, and click **Commit changes**

-  * Within several days, someone will review your changes - and if approved, update the document with your changes
+  * Within several days, someone will review your changes - and if approved, update the document with your changes.

-* If you want to see the original version of the framework, see **[MCJ Proposal_ Investment Framework for a More Sustainable World.pdf](https://github.com/My-Climate-Journey/climate-sustainability-investment-framework/blob/master/MCJ%20Proposal_%20Investment%20Framework%20for%20a%20More%20Sustainable%20World.pdf)**
+* If you want to see the *original version* of the framework, see **[MCJ Proposal_ Investment Framework for a More Sustainable World.pdf](https://github.com/My-Climate-Journey/climate-sustainability-investment-framework/blob/master/MCJ%20Proposal_%20Investment%20Framework%20for%20a%20More%20Sustainable%20World.pdf)**.

 *Additional Context*